gakaika/Flack-Messaging-App/README.md

 # Flack Messaging App

 A messaging application based on using open chatrooms wherein users can create and freely join chatrooms to converse with others in real time, through a simple and intuitive user-interface.
-This web application is built with **Flask** in Python.
+This web application is built with **Flask** in Python and **Javascript**.

 Website hosted with Heroku on: https://flack-messaging-app-v2.herokuapp.com/